Rabbi Nikki LLC

 examples

 Engagement & Wedding Combine the gravitas of a clergy-officiated ceremony with the personalization that comes from taking the time to learn and prepare together.
 3 counseling sessions precede your ceremony day in my typical process, but can be customized.
 No co-officiation, but interfaith partners welcome.
 Queer and poly affirming.
-Booking for Fall 2024 and after.
+Book your free consultation

 Non-Traditional Weddings All lifecycle rituals I officiate are personally attuned and individually crafted.
 That said, I do officiate non-Jewish weddings, with a particular attention to ceremonies that challenge previous assumptions about marriage.
-Booking for Fall 2024 and after.
+Book your free consultation

 Bet Mitzvah Whether you’re marking a Jewish coming-of-age at 12 or 13, or endeavoring a period of study at any age, learn with Rabbi Nikki in preparation for a ritual of entering and claiming Jewish adulthood.
 Curriculum uses hevruta (paired) study to explore questions like “What does Jewish adulthood entail?”, “How do Jews cope when bad things happen to good people”, “What is prayer?”, and others.
-Booking for Winter 2025 and after.
+Book your free consultation

 speaking & teaching